 Policy research to inform systems transformation

-Voices leads the effort to expand access to fresh, locally-grown, healthy foods in early child care centers through a broad variety of research initiatives to inform the strategic opportunities in Georgia Voices leads a broad variety of research initiatives for far to ECE, including a study of alternative procurement and a WIC Farmers Market pilot project.
+Voices leads the effort to expand access to fresh, locally-grown, healthy foods in early child care centers through a broad variety of research initiatives to inform the strategic opportunities in Georgia, including a study of alternative procurement and a WIC Farmers Market pilot project.

 Farm to ECE education and advocacy